jondashkyle/photo-on-startup/readme.md

 # Photo on Startup

-I wanted to have my computer take a picture of me the first time I opened it each day and make those photos accessible from a small site online.
+I wanted to have my computer take a picture of me the first time I opened it each day and make those photos accessible from a small site online and update my Twitter profile image.
 This script does all of that stuff.

 Installation is somewhat involved, and it’s likely overkill for your needs.
 If you're looking to do something similar perhaps you’ll find something useful in here.